andydoro/IMA76700-MEDP34900_Spring2018/README.md

 ### Spring Recess, Mar 30 - Apr 8

 ### Week 10, Apr 11 (Friday Schedule - no class)

+April 16 - Last day to withdraw from a course with a grade of "W"

 ### Week 11, April 18 - Final Project Proposal